ruby-amqp/rabbitmq_http_api_client/README.md

  * Getting information about exchanges, queues, bindings
  * Closing client connections
  * Getting information about vhosts, users, permissions
+ * Getting information about enabled plugins, protocols, their ports, etc

 and will support more HTTP API features in the future